Biofuel: Biogas and biomethane

-Biogas is methane produced by the process of anaerobic digestion of organic material by anaerobes.
+Biogas is a mixture composed primarily of methane and carbon dioxide produced by the process of anaerobic digestion of organic material by micro-organisms.
+Other trace components of this mixture includes water vapor, hydrogen sulfide, siloxanes, hydrocarbons, ammonia, oxygen, carbon monoxide, and nitrogen.
 It can be produced either from biodegradable waste materials or by the use of energy crops fed into anaerobic digesters to supplement gas yields.
 The solid byproduct, digestate, can be used as a biofuel or a fertilizer.
 When CO_{2} and other impurities are removed from biogas, it is called biomethane.
+The CO_{2} can also be combined with hydrogen in methanation to form more methane.

 Biogas can be recovered from mechanical biological treatment waste processing systems.
 Landfill gas, a less clean form of biogas, is produced in landfills through naturally occurring anaerobic digestion.
 If it escapes into the atmosphere, it acts as a greenhouse gas.

-Farmers can produce biogas from manure from their cattle by using anaerobic digesters.
+In Sweden, "waste-to-energy" power plants capture methane biogas from garbage and use it to power transport systems.
+Farmers can produce biogas from cattle manure via anaerobic digesters.

 Syngas

-Syngas, a mixture of carbon monoxide, hydrogen and various hydrocarbons, is produced by partial combustion of biomass, that is, combustion with an amount of oxygen that is not sufficient to convert the biomass completely to carbon dioxide and water.
-Before partial combustion, the biomass is dried, and sometimes pyrolysed.
-The resulting gas mixture, syngas, is more efficient than direct combustion of the original biofuel; more of the energy contained in the fuel is extracted.
+Syngas, a mixture of carbon monoxide, hydrogen and various hydrocarbons, is produced by partial combustion of biomass (combustion with an amount of oxygen that is not sufficient to convert the biomass completely to carbon dioxide and water).
+Before partial combustion the biomass is dried and sometimes pyrolysed.
+Syngas is more efficient than direct combustion of the original biofuel; more of the energy contained in the fuel is extracted.

 Syngas may be burned directly in internal combustion engines, turbines or high-temperature fuel cells.
 The wood gas generator, a wood-fueled gasification reactor, can be connected to an internal combustion engine.

 Syngas can be used to produce methanol, dimethyl ether and hydrogen, or converted via the Fischer–Tropsch process to produce a diesel substitute, or a mixture of alcohols that can be blended into gasoline.
 Gasification normally relies on temperatures greater than 700 °C.

 Lower-temperature gasification is desirable when co-producing biochar, but results in syngas polluted with tar.